KVisnevskis/SPA-data-pre-processing/outputs/README.md

 ## Outputs Directory

-Generated datasets and one-off analysis artifacts are written here.
+Generated exports and one-off analysis artifacts are written here.

 Typical files:

 - `preprocessed_all_trials.h5`
 - `preprocessed_all_trials_no_trim.h5`
-- comparison CSV/JSON reports from validation scripts
+- comparison CSV and JSON reports from validation work

-This directory is gitignored (except this README) to keep intermediate outputs out of version control.
+This directory is gitignored (except this README) to keep generated artifacts out of version control.